RyanRoessler/Financial-Analysis-of-Bank-Statement-Transactions/README.md

 This repository contains the Financial_Functions.py library with two functions inside.
 <ul>
-  <li>These functions are designed to analyze certain purchase transactions over a 1-year period ("Doordash", "King Soopers", etc.)</li>
+  <li>These functions are designed to analyze certain purchase transactions("Doordash", "King Soopers", etc.).</li>
 </ul>

 The first function "show_statements()" takes two bank statements (credit and debit) as CSV files, and displays them in a compact, tabular format.